AlexLoup/MATmapp/README.md

 Users can also choose to pick a specific bus stop on their route to see when the next arrival will be there, even if it's not the closest location.

-The app only supports 4 routes on the NDSU campus at the moment because at this point in time, it's just meant to be a proof of concept.
-This was meant to give me an excuse to learn some Android dev and I've had a lot of fun doing it. :)

--Alex